rse/graphql-tools-sequelize/README.md

 ```js
 import GraphQLToolsSequelize from "graphql-tools-sequelize"

 const gts = new GraphQLToolsSequelize(db)
 await gts.boot()
 ```

-Now you can use it to conveniently create a GraphQL schema definition as the interface for operating on your domain model:
+Now you can use this mapping to conveniently create a GraphQL schema definition as the interface for operating on your domain model:

 ```js